Pattern formation in a coupled driven diffusive system: Discussion and conclusion

-Turning to the high-density regime, the undriven ($\delta=0$) case displays standard coarsening dynamics consistent with the LS law in both the lattice models and the field theory.
-Our main findings for $\delta > 0$ are summarized in Figs.~\ref{fig:typconf-eom}-\ref{fig:ft-regimes}.
-We identify a regime in the field theory, $g_0 \sim 0$ and $g_- \sim 0.5$, where the equations of motion best reproduce the features of the lattice models (see Fig.~\ref{fig:ft-regimes}\,(2)).
-In this regime, as both density and drive increase, the continuum model transitions from irregular to regular stripe configurations, similarly to the FLM.
-Additionally, in Fig.~\ref{fig:mosaic}, we uncover several novel regimes not previously reported in the lattice studies, including stripes aligned parallel to the drive and turbulent-like behavior.
+Turning to the high-density regime, the undriven ($\delta=0$) case displays standard coarsening dynamics consistent with the Lifshitz-Slyozov law in both the lattice model and the field theory.
+Our main findings for $\delta > 0$ are summarized in Figs.~\ref{fig:typconf-eom}-\ref{fig:ft-regimes}: We identify a regime in the field theory, in which the equations of motion best reproduce the features of the lattice models (see Fig.~\ref{fig:ft-regimes}\,(2)).
+In this regime, as both density and drive increase, the continuum model transitions from irregular- to regular-stripe configurations, similarly to the FLM.
+Additionally, we uncover several novel regimes not previously reported in the lattice studies, including stripes aligned parallel to the drive and turbulent-like behavior (see Fig.~\ref{fig:mosaic}).

-A key finding of Sec.~\ref{sec:numer-int} is that a nonzero difference in the characteristic velocities of the fields, $\Delta v$, is a \textit{necessary} condition for the formation of stripes aligned perpendicular to the drive.
+A key finding of Sec.~\ref{sec:numer-int} is that a nonzero difference in the characteristic velocities of the fields, $\Delta v$, is a \textit{necessary} condition for the formation of stripes aligned perpendicular to the drive, analogously to what is found for the microemulsion phase behavior in Ref.~\cite{DWRLG2}.
 When $\Delta v = 0$, such stripes do not form, even when the other drive-dependent couplings $g_0$ and $g_-$ are nonzero.
 Moreover, the modulation of the CF field (and, consequently, the DF field) along the drive direction, $q^*$, increases with the magnitude of $\Delta v$, in agreement with findings from the low-density regime in \cite{DWRLG2}; see Fig.~\ref{fig:deltav-q}.
 However, vertically aligned stripes emerge only when $\Delta v$ exceeds a finite threshold.
-For instance, at $\rho = 0.7$ with fixed nonlinear couplings $g_- = 0.5$, $\lambda = 1$, and $g_0 = 0$, we estimate this threshold is $\Delta v^* = 0.08(2)$.